-Acute elbow injuries include bone fractures, elbow dislocations, ligament sprains and tendon ruptures and are usually caused by a fall onto the arm or elbow or a collision in contact sports.
+Acute elbow injuries are of sudden onset and caused by a sudden impact or trauma.
+They include bone fractures, elbow dislocations, ligament sprains and tendon ruptures and are usually caused by a fall onto the arm or elbow or a collision in contact sports.

 A radial head fracture is a break to the radius bone in the forearm just below the elbow joint and usually occurs as a result of a fall onto an outstretched hand.

 The medial collateral (MCL) ligament of the elbow is situated on the inner elbow and helps to provide stability to the joint.
 Damage to this ligament can occur through an impact injury or an accident or from repetitive overuse, for example throwing with poor technique.

 The ulnar nerve runs down the inside of the elbow.
 If you knock the inside of the elbow you can get a numbness or buzzing down the forearm into the forth and fifth fingers (hitting your funny bone).
 It is the ulnar nerve that is being hit when this happens.

 A bruised elbow or elbow contusion usually occurs as a result of a fall or impact to the elbow.

 Avulsion fracture of the medial epiconyle is when the tendon comes away from the bone and can take part of the bone with it.